Ross Geller: Rachel Green

-However, they take a break from their relationship on their one-year anniversary after Rachel's overtime work prevents them from spending time together.
-That same night, Ross has a one-night stand with Chloe, which causes Rachel to officially end their relationship.
+However, they take a break from their relationship on their one-year anniversary after Rachel's overtime work and her growing friendship with Mark (the man who got her the job) prevents them from spending time together.
+That same night, after a misunderstanding where Ross hears Mark in Rachel's apartment over the phone, Ross believes that she has left him for Mark, becomes depressed and has a one-night stand with Chloe, which causes Rachel to officially end their relationship.
 They get together again at the end of Season 3 but again break up at the start of Season 4.
 Some of the later episodes show them to still be in love with each other, such as when Ross cancels his Discovery channel appearance to be with Rachel when she breaks her rib, or when Rachel flies to London to tell Ross before his wedding to Emily that she is still in love with him, only to realize that it would be better not to tell.
 Ross, however, accidentally says Rachel's name at the altar, and the marriage soon dissolves.

 In the Season 5 finale "The One in Vegas", Ross and Rachel marry each other after getting drunk in Las Vegas.
 This marriage ends in a divorce after a failed application for an annulment; the two sadly admit that they thought if they ever married each other it would last.

 In the seventh season premiere "The One with Monica's Thunder", after the news of Monica and Chandler's engagement, a passionate moment between them leads to Ross and Rachel kissing.
 Monica is hurt by this as she believed that Rachel was trying to “steal her thunder”.
 The kiss is later revealed to have happened because Rachel is upset that she is “not even close” to being engaged.

 At the end of Season 7 at Monica and Chandler's wedding, it is revealed that Rachel is pregnant.
 The father is revealed to be Ross in the second episode of Season 8, and Rachel tells him in the next episode.
 They decide to have the baby, but the two do not resume their romantic relationship.
 In the middle of the season, Joey asks Rachel to move in with Ross so Ross can be more involved with her pregnancy.
 In the Season 8 finale, Ross and Rachel's daughter is born and named Emma Geller-Green.
 Rachel soon moves out of Ross's apartment in the middle of Season 9 when she realizes their platonic situation is not working.

 In the final episode of the show, when Rachel is moving to Paris for her job with a new fashion brand, Ross tells her at the airport that he loves her and asks not to leave.
 Rachel initially does not respond to his feelings, but when the plane is about to take off, she realizes that she loves him too and gets off the plane.
 They profess their love for each other and decide to be together once and for all.